Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 • Retail stores employ sales associates to help customers and handle transactions at the register.
 Goods are taken home immediately in most cases.

 • E-commerce, on the other hand, involves shopping online through websites and apps.
-Consumers browse and select products from the comfort of their homes using a computer, tablet, or phone without ever stepping foot inside a store.
+Consumers browse and select products from the comfort of their homes using a computer, tablet, or phone without ever stepping inside a store.

 Retail and E-commerce